 I saw this idea on Pinterest about throwing a diaper party.
 Have your guests bring diapers in different sizes that you are going to need along the way.

-In my experience size 6 you use the most.
-Anything after size 3 should be in abundance.
+In my experience you use size 6 the most.
+Anything size 3 or plus should be in abundance.

-Another idea is of bringing a book with a little note on a book party for your baby.
+Another idea is to bring a book with a little note of a book party for your baby.
 You can also throw a book party once your baby is 6 weeks old or 6 months old.
 Nevertheless, it feels like celebrating every milestone your baby achieves.
 Either way, it’s a win-win.

 Clothes Party for your baby

 I would suggest to throw a clothes party and have your guests assigned anything above 6 months.
 Babies grow up fast and having too many clothes for newborns is essentially a waste.
-Within a first month, most babies if not all, get to the size of 3 months clothes.
+Within the first month, most babies move to the size 3 clothing

 Anything above size 3 is great.
 Also, keep the weather into consideration when you are setting up a clothes party for your baby.

 Are you expecting a baby anytime soon?
 Get baby’s Sleep book, understand baby sleep concerns before baby arrives